sethetter/dotfiles/README.md

 Part of the ```.bash_profile``` is to print git information to the command prompt.
 For this to work you will need to install [vcprompt](https://github.com/djl/vcprompt).

+The vim powerline plugin requires a patched font to display certain special symbols.
+For some available patched fonts, visit the [powerline-fonts repo](https://github.com/Lokaltog/powerline-fonts).

 Todos
 -----
 - Create uninstall task to replace symlinks with created backups